asseth/MembershipNFT/README.md

 the MembershipNFT is a [Soulbound](https://vitalik.ca/general/2022/01/26/soulbound.html) Token, or SBT, used to represent a membership to the [Ethereum France](https://www.ethereum-france.com/) association.
 It acts as an on-chain certificate, allowing one to access to the Ethereum France community, for example.

 The contract implementing this token is based on the [EIP5192](https://eips.ethereum.org/EIPS/eip-5192).
 It has also a [withpaper.com](https://withpaper.com/) integration, allowing the members to easily mint their token.

+### About function restrictions
+The contract has certain functions restricted, for security purposes.
+2 roles can be identified to explain these restrictions:
+- **The owner**, which is the deployer of the contract,
+- **The Minters**, which are wallets managed by withpaper.com.

+Here are the restricted functions:
+- `setWithPaperAddress(address addr, bool value)` is restricted to the owner only. _NB: it will in fact give  the minter role to a new address_
+- `mint(address to)` is restricted to minters and the owner.
+- `setBaseURI(string memory tokenURI_)` is restricted to the owner only.

 ---
 ## Licence